 Shut Down The Engine

-Apply choke, this will cause the engine to stumble and stall eventually.
+Choke – Apply full choke, this will cause the engine to get too much gas and it will likely stall.

 If you don’t have a tap, you can stop fuel flowing to the carburetor by pinching the gas line with a pliers or vice grips.